Arin1610/PRODIGY_DS_04/README.md

 Dateset Used :- https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis

-Note That : As Plotly Charts and Graphs are not visible on github but you can download the jupyter notebook file and try excuting the code, you will be able to see the appropriate figures.
+Note : As Plotly Charts and Graphs are not visible on github but you can download the jupyter notebook file and try excuting the code, you will be able to see the appropriate figures.